Music theory: Articulation

-Examples of articulation marks.
-From left to right: staccato, staccatissimo, martellato, accent, tenuto.

 Articulation is the way the performer sounds notes.
-For example, staccato is the shortening of duration compared to the written note value, legato performs the notes in a smoothly joined sequence with no separation.
+For example, staccato is the shortening of duration compared to the written note value, and legato means a series of notes played in a smoothly joined sequence with no separation.
 Articulation is often described rather than quantified, therefore there is room to interpret how to execute precisely each articulation.

 For example, staccato is often referred to as "separated" or "detached" rather than having a defined or numbered amount by which to reduce the notated duration.
-Violin players use a variety of techniques to perform different qualities of staccato.
+Violin players can use a variety of techniques to perform different qualities of staccato.
 The manner in which a performer decides to execute a given articulation is usually based on the context of the piece or phrase, but many articulation symbols and verbal instructions depend on the instrument and musical period (e.g. viol, wind; classical, baroque; etc.).

 There is a set of articulations that most instruments and voices perform in common.
-They are—from long to short: legato (smooth, connected); tenuto (pressed or played to full notated duration); marcato (accented and detached); staccato ("separated", "detached"); martelé (heavily accented or "hammered").
+They are—from long to short: legato (smooth, connected); tenuto (played to full notated duration); accented (with emphasis); marcato (strong emphasis and clipped short, marked); staccato (separated, detached); staccatissimo (very separated, extreme staccato).
 Many of these can be combined to create certain "in-between" articulations.
 For example, portato is the combination of tenuto and staccato.
 Some instruments have unique methods by which to produce sounds, such as spiccato for bowed strings, where the bow bounces off the string.